SixLabors/docs/articles/imagesharp/identify.md

 - Identification is not a replacement for decode-time error handling.
 It is a cheap preflight step; malformed input can still fail later when pixels are decoded.

 For more detail, see [Loading, Identifying, and Saving](loadingandsaving.md), [Working with Metadata](metadata.md), [Convert Between Formats](formatconversion.md), and [Pixel Formats](pixelformats.md).

+## Practical Guidance

+- Use `DetectFormat(...)` for routing by encoded format only.
+- Use `Identify(...)` when dimensions, frame count, pixel type, or metadata affect the decision.
+- Use `GetPixelMemorySize()` before decoding untrusted or very large inputs.
+- Still handle decode failures; identification is preflight, not a guarantee that the full image is valid.